sumayya-yasin/Nexium_Sumayya_Assign1/README.md

 You can try:
 - `success`
 - `motivation`
-- `learning`
-- Or any other word – it will show default quotes.

 ## 📄 .env.example
-No need foe .env here.
+No need for .env here.
 Just added the `.env.example` file as required.